Noovolari/leapp/docs/built-in-features/general-options.md

-Once you opened the Leapp option menu - which can be accessed by clicking the top right gear icon - you can edit the following settings in the General tab
+Once you've opened the Leapp option menu - which can be accessed by clicking the top right gear icon - you can edit the following settings in the General tab

 ![](../../images/screens/newuxui/leapp-options.png?style=center-img)